reiryuki/Miui-Core-Magisk-Module/README.md

 ## Installation Guide
 - Install via Magisk app or Recovery
-- See "Troubleshootings" section if you using other audio mods
+- Install any of MIUI app Magisk Module which depended with this MIUI Core Magisk Module
-- Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)
+- Reboot

 ## Optional